 Saline vs Silicone Breast Implants?
-Which do I most often recommend?
-That’s what lot’s of patients ask me every day.
+Which do I recommend?

 When it comes to which type of breast implant content to choose, saline vs silicone, I mention that saline breast implants are rarely in use today by most plastic surgeons operating in Australia.
 In fact, the latest breast implant trends preferred by the majority of Australian plastic surgeons is strongly in favour of quality silicone breast implants using moderate to small implant sizes, rather than very large or heavy implants (although there are exceptions and every patient has a different goal and physique for a surgeon to consider before making breast augmentation recommendations).

 What type of breast implant I prefer and why – Dr Rubinstein’s recent interview for the Plastic Surgery Hub.

 - Saline breast implants are mostly “out” in terms of breast implant preference for plastic surgeons in Australia.
 Less than 8 Australian plastic surgeons favour saline implants.